Impact of temporary lockdown on disease extinction in assortative networks

 Plugging the Hamilton's equation for $\dot{x}$ during the perturbed trajectory, $dx/dt=\partial_p H_p(x,p)=e^p R_0(1-x)x(1-\xi)-xe^{-p}$ into Eq.~(\ref{eq:integral_T}), we find

 where $\Psi$ is defined below Eq.~(\ref{eq:pathenergy1d}), and depends on $E_0$.

-Figure~\ref{fig5} shows the extinction path for different values of \( T \), where we used Eq.~(\ref{TE0}) to compute $E_0$ for each $T$.
+Figure~\ref{fig6} shows the extinction paths for different values of \( T \), where we used Eq.~(\ref{TE0}) to compute $E_0$ for each $T$.
 As \( T \) increases, the deviation from the unperturbed trajectory~\eqref{eq:path0} increases, and the intersection points between Eqs.~\eqref{eq:path0} and ~\eqref{eq:pathenergy1d} define a longer segment over which the trajectory follows Eq.~\eqref{eq:pathenergy1d}.
-This extended segment increases the influence of the lockdown on the action barrier; as $T$ increases, $\Delta \mathcal{S}$ decreases and EP increases.
+This extended segment increases the lockdown's influence on the action barrier; as $T$ increases, $\Delta \mathcal{S}$ decreases and EP increases.

-Putting everything together, we can compute the action barrier to extinction, $\mathcal{S}=\int _{0}^{\infty} \![p(x)\dot{x} \!-\!H]dt$, as follows:
+Putting everything together, we can compute the action barrier to extinction, $\Delta\mathcal{S}$, as follows: